Cprudhomme/GeoTimeWFS/documentation/Wiki/pages/geojson_downlift.md

   Here we will show you how to Downlift a file in GeoTime

 ## Step1 :
-So once again go to the data management tab , but this time select GeoJSON Downlift
+So once again go to the data management tab , but this time select "GeoJSON Downlift"
 ![Geo8](../images/Geo8.jpg)